99danirmoya/Azure-Panic-Button/README.md

 # Azure Panic Button

-## Device develop for Cloud Computing Final Assingment, MIoT UPM.
+## Device develop for Cloud Computing Final Assingment, MIoT UPM course 2024/25

 ### A fork of EhabMagdyy's sketch to send and receive data from Azure on an ESP32: https://github.com/EhabMagdyy/ESP32-AzureIoT-SendReceiveData/tree/main